AlistairMacDiarmid/manga-pdf-converter/README.md

 This started as a personal solution to a very specific problem: I had thousands of manga images scattered across different folder structures, and I wanted to read them comfortably on my tablet.
 What began as a simple script to combine images into PDFs evolved into a comprehensive tool that handles the various ways manga collections are organised.

+The addition of the GUI makes it accessible to users who prefer visual interfaces while maintaining the powerful command-line version for automation and advanced use cases.

 ## 🔮 Future Enhancements

 This project is actively evolving!
 Here are the planned improvements and features coming in future releases:

-### 🖥️ Graphical User Interface (GUI)
+### 🖥️ GUI Enhancements
-- **🎨 Modern Interface**: Clean, intuitive desktop application with drag-and-drop functionality
+- **📱 Responsive Design**: Better layout scaling for different screen sizes
+- **🎨 Theme Options**: Multiple colour themes and customisation options
+- **📁 Drag-and-Drop**: Direct folder dropping onto the interface
-- **👁️ Visual Progress**: Real-time progress bars and conversion status indicators
+- **📊 Advanced Progress**: Detailed progress indicators with ETA and file counts
-- **📁 Folder Browser**: Built-in directory selection with preview capabilities
-- **⚙️ Settings Panel**: Easy configuration of processing modes, output options, and preferences
+- **⚙️ Settings Persistence**: Remember user preferences between sessions
-- **📊 Batch Processing**: Queue multiple manga series for conversion with priority management
 - **🔍 Preview Mode**: Preview folder structure and expected output before processing

 ### 📦 Standalone Application